silentz/splunk_course/Basics.md

 * Commands and raw text terms are not case sensetive!
 Values of commands are case sensetive!
 * Boolean opeations order: **NOT**, **OR**, **AND**

+!
+Transforming commands -- one that give statistics instead of only modifying the event !

 Modes:
 * **Fast**: Field discovery is disabled for this mode,  only returning information on default fields, and fields required to fulfill your search.
 * ***Verboose**: this mode returns as much field and event data as possible, discovering all the fields it can.